New York voter registration guide

 - You should receive your voter registration card in the mail within 2-3 weeks.
 If not, you might want to follow up with your local election office.

-- The deadline to register to vote online is N/A.
+- The deadline to register to vote online is 25 days before Election Day.

 New York by-mail voter registration

 - Download and fill out the National Voter Registration Form.

 - Box 6 - ID Number: Enter your NY driver’s license number.
 If you don't have one, enter the last 4 digits of your social security number.
 If you have neither, write “NONE” in this box.